inlight-media/node-mongoose-soft-delete/README.md

 ### archive(conditions, callback)
 Archives documents for `conditions`.
-This sets an `{archived: true}` field on the document/s that hides it/them from all mongoose queries unless specifically queried with `{archived: true}` conditions, or `{archived: null}` which will return both archived and non-archived documents but not 'removed' documents.
+This sets an `{ archived: true }` field on the document/s that hides it/them from all mongoose queries unless specifically queried with `{archived: true}` conditions, or `{ archived: null }` which will return both archived and non-archived documents but not 'removed' documents.

 ### unarchive(conditions, callback)
 Unarchives 'archived' documents which match `conditions`.

-Examples:
+Example Statics:

 ```
 Model.archive(conditons, function (err, doc) {